Batch API Collections

 Batch Creation

-mutation is used to create a batch with specified number of payment collections.
-Populate a CollectionInput
+The clientCollectionBatchCreate mutation is used to create a batch with specified number of payment collections.
+Populate a CollectionInput object in the input collections array field with a provisioned card token to be charged.
+Tokens stored in Vault or obtained from once-off transactions are supported.

-field is returned containing a list of invalid collections.
-Use the nonce
+An errors field is returned containing a list of invalid collections.
+Use the nonce associated with each error to identify the invalid collection, and the code to determine the reason.

-mutation to add additional collections to a batch for processing.
+A maximum of 10000 collections can be included in a clientCollectionBatchCreate request.
+Use the clientCollectionBatchAdd mutation to add additional collections to a batch for processing.

-Errors
+Collection Errors

 The table below describes the error codes returned for invalid payment collections submitted in a request.

-Code | Description |
+| Code | Description |

 invalid_payment_method | The card payment method information is invalid or incomplete. |